top of page

 Day 3 Angels Landing and West Rim

 Beginner hikers, littles, or those with physical restrictions may find the West Rim from the Grotto may be too much.
 Mix and match the above to your liking.
-Subscribe to our YouTube channel as we are posting shorts daily and longer videos like this one weekly and you don’t want to miss what’s next.
-It’s also a good way to find this video if you want to replay it later.
+Join the conversation by connecting with us using the sign up button at the top of this page.

 Ok, the most dangerous animal in the park is the squirrel.
 They are opportunistic, will seek out food, bite you to get it, and carry rabies and the plague.
 We watched someone get bit and We even watched a squirrel open an unattended backpack.
 Pretty dangerous animal in a small, cute, innocent looking package.